Chuan-Chen/Chuan-Chen/Readme.md

 # About Me
-Likes to build computers for fun, haven't touched grass since I started CS.
-Need some internships please.
-I feel like nothing is ever complete but is always in the process of completion.
+Nothing is ever complete but is always in the process of completion.
+The only constant is change, and that is what I am here for to be the constant.
+I like to build computers for fun, make video game servers, and do wacky home projects.

 # Project-Links
 ## Finished